Victoriakaey/Cat-Memory-Game/README.md

 # Cat-Memory-Game

 The Cat Memory Game is a multi-page card matching game implemented with [React](https://react.dev/).
-The game is consists of four pages:
+The game consists four pages:

+_Previews for all of the following pages can be found in the "Cat Memory Game Webpage Previews"_

 - _**Intro page**_, where it welcomes the user and prompted the user to click the button to go to the preference page.